Air National Guard Airmen Step in to Save a Life

-Senior Airman Ivan Sauer, left, and Staff Sgt.
-Alex Tranchina 195th Wing Security Forces walk at Sepulveda Air National Guard Station, California April 2, 2023.
-When a civilian suddenly fell to the ground outside the perimeter of Sepulveda Air National Guard Station, Los Angeles, California on August 23, 2022 two Air National Guardsmen sprang into action to help save a life.
+When a civilian suddenly fell to the ground outside the perimeter of Sepulveda Air National Guard Station, Los Angeles, California, two Air National Guardsmen sprang into action.

+23 August 2022 at approximately 1:15pm, Senior Airman Ivan Sauer witnessed from the 195th Wing Security Forces office on base, a man falling backwards, then lying still on the ground; with one other pedestrian approaching nearby, SrA Sauer and Staff Sgt.
+Alex Tranchina, 195th Wing Security Forces knew they had to act quickly to help in this situation, and potentially save the individual from further danger.
+Without hesitation, they securely exited the base and sprinted to the unconscious man to assess the scene further.

+“When I first saw the casualty fall-over I knew it was on me to take the necessary actions to prevent any loss of life.
+I felt that it was my responsibility as a first responder to make the decision and act fast,” said Sauer.

 |Date Taken: